benarmstead/cmus-music-monitor/README.md

 # Cmus Music Monitor

+---

+I have re-written this project in rust.
+I recommend using the rust version, found [here](https://github.com/benarmstead/cmus-music-monitor-rs/).

+The rust version will be supported in the future unlike this one.

+The rust version also fixes bugs in this script and adds new features.

+---

 Shell script for Cmus to monitor music listening habits.

 Gets all the metadata of the song being listened to, and writes it to a CSV.